What You Need to Know to Prevent Osteoporosis

 While eating a diet full of vegetables, healthy fats, and protein and incorporating exercise into your lifestyle will create a solid foundation for building healthy bones, a quality calcium supplement can also help.
 Let’s look at three common forms of calcium so you can decide which is best for you.

 - Calcium Carbonate is a cheap, ineffective form of calcium.
 Only 10 percent or less is absorbed into the body.
-My mother’s doctor recommended she take Tums® (calcium carbonate) as a source of calcium for her.
-At Nutritional Weight & Wellness, we recommend that people opt for higher-quality forms of calcium.
+Some doctors recommend taking Tums® (calcium carbonate) as a source of calcium.
+At Nutritional Weight & Wellness, we recommend that people opt for higher-quality forms of calcium, which we’ll share our favorites below.

 - Calcium Citrate is an easy-to-find, absorbable form of calcium.
 Your body uses about 50 percent of this form of calcium, and it’s a good option for women who do not have osteopenia or osteoporosis.